Heavy Mechanical Complex

-Heavy Mechanical Complex Ltd (HMC) is a Pakistani state-owned manufacturer based in Taxila, Rawalpindi District, Pakistan.
+Heavy Mechanical Complex (HMC) is a Pakistani state-owned manufacturer based in Taxila.
+It operates under two divisions: Mechanical Division and Foundry and Forge Division.

 History

-It was established in 1977 with Chinese assistance.
+Heavy Mechanical Complex was built in the 1960s at a cost of $31 million with the technical assistance of China.
+It was established by the Pakistan Industrial Development Corporation and became operational in 1971.
+In 1977, Heavy Foundry and Forge was established adjacent to the complex which was merged into the Heavy Mechanical Complex in 1990.

+Operations

 It manufactures equipment for hydro-electric power plants, thermal power plants, sulphuric acid plants, industrial alcohol plants, oil and gas processing plants, and chemical and petro-chemical plants.
 Boilers, cranes, construction machinery, material handling equipment, steel structure, sugar mills, cement plants and railway equipment are the other products which are produced there.